Learning Outcomes

 The prosecution must prove:

-- the defendant was under a legal duty to disclose information
+- a legal duty to disclose existed

 Worked Example 1.2